 EMBRACE your natural time management style!

 Make time work for you!
 Take the Time & Space Style Inventory™ and identify your time management and space organizing personality styles http://bit.ly/tssifree.
-Cena Block (sanespaces.com) specializes in helping moms design work on their own terms and build smart supportive systems that create time for living.
-A business coach and creator of the TSSI, Cena has collaborated with author Sunny Schlenger (suncoach.com) to develop the first online assessment for time management and organizing personality styles.
-The Time & Space Style Inventory™ is a tool that not only identifies natural behavioral styles but also enables you to use that information to create a personalized roadmap to manage your time and space.
-Find Sunny’s book: Flow Formula: A Guidebook to Wholeness and Harmony on Amazon.com.
+Cena Block (sanespaces.com) specializes in ADHD high performers and entrepreneurs design work on their own terms and create systems for living well.
+The Time & Space Style Inventory™ is an online assessment tool that not only identifies natural behavioral styles but also enables you to use that information to create a personalized roadmap to manage your time and space.